-2.A.3 Describe any other negative impacts on people, society and the environment that were identified in the mapping of the business, supply chain or other business relationships during the reporting period and how these have been handled.
+2.A.3 Describe any other negative impacts on people, animals, society and the environment that were identified in the mapping of the enterprise, supply chain or other business relationships during the reporting period and how these have been handled.

 Modern slavery, forced Labour and discrimination are issues that are also addressed by us due to the severe impact these have on people effected-however these were determined as less salient due to it being unlikely to occur in our supply chain.
-Having said this, we will of course continue to keep these in mind when doing the yearly risk analysis of our supplychain.
+Having said this, we will of course continue to keep these in mind when doing the yearly risk analysis of our supply chain.

-In addition we are also looking at our supplychain when it comes to Energy consumption, water consumption and CO2.
-This is a project that we started in 2022 and will continue in 2023.
-Pls see report from Trimtex Baltic (operational center) - TB use 99% renewable energy for heating, and from 01.01.23 Green energy.
-New Project for 2022 was for building automation for monitoring all technical equipment for best use of energy.
-Implementation was October 2022.
+In addition we are also looking at our supply chain when it comes to Energy consumption, water consumption and CO2.
+This is a project that we started in 2022 and will continue in 2024.
+Pls see report from Trimtex Baltic (Operational Center) - TB use now 100% green energy.